UHH-ISS/beemaster-hp/dionaea/README.md

 # Dionaea

 We suggest using *Dionaea* in a dockerized environment.
-The following sections describe how to use *Dionaea* with the Dockerfiles provided in this repository.
+The following sections describe how to use *Dionaea* with the Docker files provided in this repository.

 The following topics will be discussed:
 * [Run Dionaea](#run-dionaea)